 i Key EU institutions

-- a The European Commission (the Commission) represents the interests of the EU as a whole, and has the sole right to propose new legislation.
+The European Commission (Commission) represents the interests of the EU as a whole, and has the sole right to propose new legislation.

-- b The Council of the European Union (the Council) represents the interests of the individual Member States.
+The Council of the European Union (Council) represents the interests of the individual Member States.

-- c The European Parliament (the Parliament) represents the interests of EU citizens, and is directly elected by them.
+The European Parliament (Parliament) represents the interests of EU citizens, and is directly elected by them.

 ii Legislative procedure

 The Commission, after consultation with stakeholders, will put forward a legislative proposal for joint adoption by the Council and Parliament, which then usually goes through the ordinary legislative procedure (known as the co-decision procedure prior to the Treaty of Lisbon in 2009).
 In addition to its role in adopting legislation proposed by the Commission, the Parliament has a limited power to request the Commission to submit appropriate proposals on matters on which it considers that an EU legislative measure would be appropriate.

 iii Lamfalussy approach to adoption of European financial services legislation